 During the year ended December 31, 2020, the Company received borrowings from CBAR in the amount of AZN 728 thousand with an annual interest rate of 0.1% per annum for 5 years under the Decree.
-The interest rate of borrowings received from the CBAR for the purpose of financing the restructured loans was below market rate as at the date of origination, therefore the Company recognized gain in the amount of AZN 162 thousand during the year ended December 31, 2020 at initial recognition of these borrowings.
+The interest rate of borrowings received from the CBAR for the purpose of financing the restructured loans was below market rate as at the date of origination, therefore the Company recognized a gain at initial recognition of these borrowings.

-In accordance with the agreement signed between the Company and the Ministry of Finance of Azerbaijan who acts as a guarantor on behalf of the Republic of Azerbaijan, the Company paid a guarantee fee in the amount of 0.5% of received borrowings from CBAR.
+In accordance with the agreement signed between the Company and the Ministry of Finance of Azerbaijan which acts as a guarantor on behalf of the Republic of Azerbaijan, the Company paid a guarantee fee in the amount of 0.5% of received borrowings from CBAR.